 Why choose this course?

-This innovative MA offers you the chance to gain a foothold in the hugely popular and competitive publishing industry.
-You’ll develop key skills and knowledge to give you the edge in a range of dynamic and rewarding careers.
+This innovative MA offers you the chance to gain a foothold in the dynamic and competitive publishing industry.
+You’ll develop key skills, knowledge and experience to give you the edge in a range of rewarding careers.

-- Cover every stage of publishing - from initial ideas to book launches
+- Cover every stage of publishing including editorial, production, sales and marketing – from initial ideas to book launches.

 - Engage in research-based scholarship to focus on themes which particularly interest you.